-Next you’ll want to see headcount trended over time.
+Next, you’ll want to see the headcount trended over time.
 Here we have a monthly trend paired with the same period last year.
 Boom.
 Now you can see how things are changing and how they compare with the previous year.

 Also, these two visuals are a great test run for your existing reporting and analytics capabilities.